mentalclear/100-days-of-sql/r1-log.md

 A lot of material to digest there.
 Looking into Data Generation Manipulation and Conversion. #MySQL, #PostgreSQL, #SQL

 ### R1D11
+Day 11 of #100DaysOfSQL
+Back on track here too!
+Done Chapter 7 from the book "Learning SQL, 3rd Edition" and the exercises there.
+Off to Chapter 8. #MySQL, #PostgreSQL, #SQL
 ### R1D12

+### R1D13